davervw/scanjoy/README.md

 See the [scankeys](../scankeys) project for a demo of scanning the keyboard and you can see how joystick inputs conflict.

-**NOTE: WORK IN PROGRESS.
-CURRENT STATE IS DEMO PROTOTYPE IS MANUAL SCANNING WITHOUT CONFLICT.
-PLANNED WORK IS TO UPDATE IRQ SCANNING TO CHANGE DEFAULT BEHAVIOR.**

 Usage:

 ````